Nonprofit financial management is the first step in ensuring that your nonprofit organization is in good fiscal health.

 While nonprofits are mission critical, what can be the death toll for your nonprofit is not having a clear and concise business model, not building adequate cash reserves, not having good financial management, not having good checks and balances, and not having well-trained employees and volunteers.

-To be a successful nonprofit, you need all of those elements, and with the Nonprofit Financial Management Course from Araize, you can take the first steps to achieve transparency, accountability and sustainability for your nonprofit.
+To be a successful nonprofit, you need all of those elements, and with the Nonprofit Accounting Course from Araize, you can take the first steps to achieve transparency, accountability and sustainability for your nonprofit.

 As a nonprofit bookkeeper, accountant or financial manager you need to have an understanding of the complexities of proper nonprofit financial management.
 With more than 37 years of experience auditing, consulting and providing software solutions to nonprofits, Araize has compiled a comprehensive course to provide you with knowledge and tools you need to make your organization stronger financially and become proper stewards of your nonprofit’s funds.